Child among injured after Glasgow bus roof torn off in crash

 - Published

-A child is among the ten people taken to hospital after a crash in Glasgow where a double-decker bus had its roof torn off.
+A child is among the 10 people taken to hospital after a crash in Glasgow where a double-decker bus had its roof torn off.

 The bus hit a bridge in Cook Street, near the O2 venue, at 11:35 on Sunday.